 - Mix all the ingredients in the half or gallon mason jar with a large spoon.
 Leaving at least a quarter of the jar empty, fill with water and stir.
 The grains will soak up a lot of the water.

-- Leave an inch or two at the top of the jar for the fermented feed to expand (it will expand..big time).
+- Leave 2-3 inches at the top of the jar for the fermented feed to expand (it will expand..big time).

 - Make sure all the food is under water.
 Mold may grow if the water level isn’t high enough.
 Monitor the mixture to make sure there is plenty of water.